ASMSNMP User Setup: Complete Oracle ASM Monitoring Guide

 Oracle Automatic Storage Management (ASM) is a key component of database storage management, simplifying disk management and providing better performance.
 The ASMSNMP user is created specifically for Oracle Enterprise Manager (OEM) to monitor ASM instances.

-• OEM Monitoring: Required for Oracle Grid Control and Cloud Control to collect ASM-related metrics.
+OEM Monitoring: Required for Oracle Grid Control and Cloud Control to collect ASM-related metrics.
+Without this, you’re operating blind.

-• Security: Limits access to only monitoring functionalities, avoiding unnecessary permissions.
+Security: Limits access to only monitoring functionalities, avoiding unnecessary permissions that could compromise your ASM environment.

-• Performance Insights: Helps track ASM storage utilization and detect potential issues early.
+Performance Insights: Helps track ASM storage utilization and detect potential issues early, preventing costly downtime.

-There are two ways of creating ASMSNMP User in Oracle ASM user
+There are two ways of creating ASMSNMP User in Oracle ASM.
+Let’s start with the SQL*Plus method, which provides more granular control.

 Step 1: Connect to the ASM Instance